Insurance underwriters decide if applications for insurance cover should be accepted and, if so, what the terms and conditions of that acceptance are

 Although you don't need a specific degree subject to become an insurance underwriter, some employers may prefer a degree in business, finance or management, economics, law or mathematics.
 For some posts, a degree in a science or engineering subject may be useful.

 Some of the larger insurance companies offer structured graduate training schemes in underwriting.
-Entry onto a scheme is competitive and employers usually expect a 2:1 or above, although some schemes, such as the Lloyd's Graduate Programme, will accept a 2:2.
+These are competitive and usually require a 2:1 or above, although some schemes, such as the Lloyd's Graduate Programme, will accept a 2:2.

 Entry without a degree is possible in an assistant underwriter role, working as a junior underwriter assistant or insurance technician in an underwriting team.
 You can progress to the role of underwriter after gaining experience and insurance industry qualifications through, for example, the Chartered Insurance Institute (CII).

-It's also possible to gain entry via a Level 3 Insurance Practitioner or Level 4 Insurance Professional apprenticeship (specialising in underwriting), which combines paid work with part-time study.
+It's also possible to gain entry via a Level 3 Insurance Practitioner or Level 4 Insurance Professional apprenticeship (specialising in underwriting), which combines paid work with part-time study for an insurance qualification.
 For current opportunities, see find an apprenticeship.
 Lloyd's also offers an insurance apprenticeship programme.

-Although employers usually provide training in insurance-related legal issues, you'll need to develop a good understanding of the insurance industry.
-Make sure you research the company you're interested in working for thoroughly and read the specialist press.
+Although employers usually provide training in insurance-related legal issues, you'll need to develop a good understanding of the insurance industry and the terminology used.
+This can be done by reading the specialist press, for example.
+You will also need to research the company you're interested in working for thoroughly.

-It's possible to move into underwriting following a role in actuarial, claims management or risk management.
+It's also possible to move into underwriting following a role in actuarial, claims management or risk management.

 Skills